 Greens, Turnips.
 (ADDED: June 26, 2018, JBS)

 - The Orchard at Cross Plains - apples,

 blackberries, broccoli, corn (sweet), cucumbers, melons, other berries,

-peaches, peppers, plums, summer squash, strawberries, tomatoes, porta-potties are available, picnic area, picnic area (bring your own food), birthday
+peaches, peppers, plums, summer squash, strawberries, tomatoes, porta-potties are available, picnic area, picnic area you may bring your own food, birthday

 parties, weddings and wedding parties